rates37/gdsx/docs/journal.md

 # Journal

+## Intro (added afterwards):

+This document is a journal of my progress and thoughts while going through the puzzle (over the span of a couple of weeks).
+They were meant to just keep a record/note of specific things I did and track progress/ideas.
+Reading it may appear somewhat deranged.
+For a better sense of how I solved the puzzle, see the writeup.md / writeup.pdf.

+## Rest of Original Journal:

 Since I'm not super familiar with ASIC design, I want to abstract it asap.
 Will keep high level plan notes at the top of this doc and extend them as I go.
 Rest of the doc is just a rough journal of progress and design decisions.

 - Map the GDS to low level tech agnostic netlist